James Earl Jones: Early life and education

-From the age of five, Jones was raised by his maternal grandparents, John Henry and Maggie Connolly, on their farm in Jackson, Michigan; they had moved from Mississippi in the Great Migration.
+From the age of five, Jones was raised by his maternal grandparents, John Henry and Maggie Connolly, on their farm in Dublin, Michigan; they had moved from Mississippi in the Great Migration.
 Jones found the transition to living with his grandparents in Michigan traumatic and developed a stutter so severe that he refused to speak.
-"I was a stutterer.
+He said, "I was a stutterer.
 I couldn't talk.
 So my first year of school was my first mute year, and then those mute years continued until I got to high school."
-He credits his English teacher, Donald Crouch, who discovered he had a gift for writing poetry, with helping him end his silence.
+He credited his English teacher, Donald Crouch, who discovered he had a gift for writing poetry, with helping him end his silence.
 Crouch urged him to challenge his reluctance to speak through reading poetry aloud to the class.

-Jones was educated at the Browning School for boys in his high school years and graduated in 1949 as vice president of his class from Dickson Rural Agricultural School (now Brethren High School) in Brethren, Michigan.
-He attended the University of Michigan, where he was initially a pre-med major.
+In 1949, Jones graduated from Dickson Rural Agricultural School (now Brethren High School) in Brethren, Michigan, where he served as vice president of his class.

+He attended the University of Michigan where he was initially a pre-med major.
 He joined the Reserve Officers' Training Corps and excelled.
 He felt comfortable within the structure of the military environment and enjoyed the camaraderie of his fellow cadets in the Pershing Rifles Drill Team and Scabbard and Blade Honor Society.
-During the course of his studies, Jones discovered he was not cut out to be a doctor.

-Instead, he focused on drama at the University of Michigan School of Music, Theatre & Dance with the thought of doing something he enjoyed, before, he assumed, he would have to go off to fight in the Korean War.
-After four years of college, Jones graduated from the university in 1955 with a Bachelor of Arts with a major in drama.
+After his junior year, he focused on drama with the thought of doing something he enjoyed before, he assumed, he would have to go off to fight in the Korean War.
+Jones graduated from the university in 1955 with a Bachelor of Arts, majoring in drama.

 Military service

-With the war intensifying in Korea, Jones expected to be deployed as soon as he received his commission as a second lieutenant.
-As he waited for his orders, he worked as a part-time stage crew hand at the Ramsdell Theatre in Manistee, Michigan, where he had earlier performed.
+With the Korean War intensifying, Jones expected to receive orders to active duty and be deployed as soon as he received his commission as a second lieutenant.
+While he waited for his orders, he worked on the stage crew and acted at the Ramsdell Theatre in Manistee, Michigan.
 Jones was commissioned in mid-1953, after the Korean War's end, and reported to Fort Benning to attend the Infantry Officers Basic Course.
 He attended Ranger School and received his Ranger Tab.
-Jones was assigned to Headquarter and Headquarters Company, 38th Regimental Combat Team.
+Jones was assigned to Headquarters and Headquarters Company, 38th Regimental Combat Team.
 He was initially to report to Fort Leonard Wood, but his unit was instead sent to establish a cold-weather training command at the former Camp Hale near Leadville, Colorado.
 His battalion became a training unit in the rugged terrain of the Rocky Mountains.
 Jones was promoted to first lieutenant prior to his discharge.

-He moved to New York, where he studied at the American Theatre Wing.
-He worked as a janitor to support himself.
+Jones moved to New York City, where he studied at the American Theatre Wing and worked as a janitor to support himself.